FORT HUNT YOUTH RULES SUPPLEMENT

 Youth groups using the facilities shall be supervised by a COACH or other responsible ADULT.
 The individual to whom a use permit is issued will be held accountable for the conduct of all participants, spectators and others connected with the activity including visiting teams.

 Use of a facility is restricted to the area assigned and all activities must be limited to those for which use has been approved.
-Use of facilities is automatically cancelled when Fairfax County Schools are closed because of holidays, inclement weather or when use will interfere with school activities.
+Use of facilities is automatically canceled when Fairfax County Schools are closed because of holidays, inclement weather or when use will interfere with school activities.
 If in doubt about the status of schools, listen to local radio stations.

 Postponement or cancellation of use must be reported immediately to the Department of Recreation and Community Services by FHYAA.
 Such notification must be made not later than noon on the day of the scheduled weekday use and by noon Friday, for scheduled Saturday use.
 The Recreation Department Building Director is in charge of the facility and will interpret all Department rules and regulations.
 Do not contact custodians or other such school personnel.
 If problems at the school cannot be solved by the Building Director, call the Department.
 Responsibility of supervision shall NOT fall to the custodian.